ispysoftware/AgentDVR-Plugins/Listen/README.md

 Click OK.
 When the plugin recognises a sound you selected in the configuration that is above the confidence level you chose it will display the sound type in the Agent UI at the top left.

+You can also use {AIJSON} in your actions and Agent will pass through json that looks like:

+{"sound":"whistling","probability": 0.55}

-The Sound detected event is raised whenever the plugin recognizes a sound above your confidence threshold but it isn't in the **Listen For** list.
+The Sound Detected event is raised whenever the plugin recognizes a sound above your confidence threshold but it isn't in the **Listen For** list.

 General notes on creating plugins: